FLAMEGPU/cuRVE/README.md

 The CUDA Runtime Variable Environment (curRVE) is a library which provides key-value memory management and access for CUDA global device memory.

 GPU device memory can be registered and values set in host code using a constant string expression key via the the cuRVE API.
 For example the following initialises and sets the value of three cuRVE variables.

+## cuRVE Usage

+> @todo - removed due to updates, see examples for now.
 <!--
 ```cuda
 curveInit(VECTOR_ELEMENTS);